James Flintoft

 Chairperson

-Angela has over 25 years’ experience in the real estate and legal sectors, including five years as CEO of Development Victoria and 13 years as partner at a large commercial law firm.
-Her expertise includes transaction structuring, Board governance and reporting, and managing enterprise risk.
+With over 25 years of experience spanning real estate and law, Angela brings a powerful blend of strategic insight and industry know-how.
+Her career includes over five years as CEO of Development Victoria and 13 years as a partner at a leading commercial law firm.
+She’s a specialist in transaction structuring, board governance, enterprise risk management and high-level reporting.

 Natalie MacDonald